-Lord of the Rings and The Hobbit movies: Best watch order
+The best order to watch Lord of the Rings and The Hobbit movies

 What about the animated movies?

-There are two animated movies that were produced way before the big budget Jackson epics.
+There are two animated movies that were produced way before the big budget Peter Jackson epics.
 The Hobbit (1977), Lord of the Rings (1978) and The Return of the King (1980) were all based on the Tolkien novels and are classic animated stories, but let's just say they haven't aged all that well.
 There have also been a number of short movies and even some Lego shorts to coincide with the Lego console/PC games.

 Where does the Amazon TV series fit in the timeline?

 The Lord of the Rings TV series is based in the Second Age of Middle-earth, placing it thousands of years before the events set out in The Hobbit and The Lord of the Rings.
-So don’t expect to see much of Frodo or Bilbo in this production.
+So don't expect to see much of Frodo or Bilbo in the production.
 This is how Amazon Studios describes it:

-“Beginning in a time of relative peace, the series follows an ensemble cast of characters, both familiar and new, as they confront the long-feared re-emergence of evil to Middle-earth.
-From the darkest depths of the Misty Mountains, to the majestic forests of the elf-capital of Lindon, to the breathtaking island kingdom of Númenor, to the furthest reaches of the map, these kingdoms and characters will carve out legacies that live on long after they are gone.”
+"Beginning in a time of relative peace, the series follows an ensemble cast of characters, both familiar and new, as they confront the long-feared re-emergence of evil to Middle-earth.
+From the darkest depths of the Misty Mountains to the majestic forests of the elf-capital of Lindon, to the breathtaking island kingdom of Númenor, to the furthest reaches of the map, these kingdoms and characters will carve out legacies that live on long after they are gone."

-The first season has been in production since early 2020, with production placed on hold not long afterwards.
-It’s expected to Premiere on Amazon Prime Video at some point in 2021, and a second season has already been ordered.
-In fact, the initial deal included a five season commitment, so we could see this as a recurring series for a good few years.
+The first season was in production since early 2020, with production placed on hold not long afterwards.
+It premiered on Amazon Prime Video in September 2022, and a second season has already been ordered.
+In fact, the initial deal included a five-season commitment, so we could see this as a recurring series for a good few years.

 The Lord of the Rings and The Hobbit games